(6 votes, average: 4.83 out of 5)

 2. What is an asymmetric information example?

 The Digital Signature Algorithm (DSA) developed by the National Institute of Standards and Technology (NIST) in 1991 is one of the most well-known examples of asymmetric encryption.
-It is an example of asymmetric encryption that is made on modular exponentiation and discrete logarithm.
+It is an example of asymmetric encryption based on modular exponentiation and discrete logarithm.

 3. Why is it called asymmetric encryption?